ethrlrnr/pc-toolbox/README.md

 ```

 **pc-alert-get.py**
-- Grab alerts from Prisma Cloud.
+- Grab alerts from Prisma Cloud, this is a full dump with 150+ columns.
+- Pandas library is required.
 - Note: Specify your parameters in the command-line and run.
-Results will be saved to a CSV file.
+Results will be saved to a CSV file with the cloud type and time appended to the file name.

 Example:
 ```